-This section describes basic of the logging system used in Avocado.
-For more detailed information about avocado logging system, please go to Advanced logging capabilities.
+This section describes the logging system used in Avocado.

 Tweaking the UI

 Avocado uses Python's logging system to produce UI and to store test's output.
 The system is quite flexible and allows you to tweak the output to your needs either by built-in stream sets, or directly by using the stream name.